facelessuser/PyMdown/Usage.md

 ## Configuration File
 The configuration file is used to specify general Python Markdown settings, optional template, CSS and JS resources for templates, and extensions that will be used.

+PyMdown on the first run will unpack user files to `~\.PyMdown` on Windows, `~/.PyMdown` on OSX and `~/.config/PyMdown` on Linux.
+The global configuration file can found here at the root of the folder along with default CSS, Javascript, and other resources in the which would be under another sub-folder called `default`.
+Files under default will be auto-upgraded when necessary by newer versions of PyMdown and should be left unaltered.
+Default files can be copied and altered outside of the `default` location for personal tweaking and usage.

 ### Python Markdown Settings
 Python Markdown has a number of settings that can be configured: